Nepal polls: Rise of two new parties ends monopoly of traditional forces in Madhes region | Politics

 Nepal polls: Rise of two new parties ends monopoly of traditional forces in Madhes region

-The recently concluded election in Nepal has witnessed two new parties - Janamat Party and Nagarik Unmukti Party - entering into Parliament from the Terai or Madhes region, ending the monopoly of the two traditional parties in the southern plains bordering India.
+The recently-concluded elections in Nepal have paved the way for the Janamat Party and Nagarik Unmukti Party to enter Parliament from the Terai or Madhes region, virtually ending the monopoly of the two traditional political forces in the southern plains bordering India.

-In fact, the combined strength of both the traditional forces of Terai - Janata Samajwadi Party (JSP) led by Upendra Mahato and Lokatantrik Samajwadi Party (LSP) led by Mahantha Thakur - has been reduced by 50 per cent in the just concluded polls.
+In the November 20 elections, the combined strength of both the traditional forces of Terai - Janata Samajwadi Party (JSP) led by Upendra Mahato and Lokatantrik Samajwadi Party (LSP) led by Mahantha Thakur - has been reduced by 50 per cent.

-Five years ago, the two Terai-based parties had a combined strength of 33 in the House of Representatives.
+Five years ago, the two Terai-based parties had a combined strength of 33 in the 275-memeber House of Representatives (HoR).
 However, their combined strength has been reduced to just 16 seats, with the emergence of two new political parties in the region.

+In the 275-member HoR, 165 will be elected through direct voting, while the remaining 110 will be elected through a proportional electoral system.
+A party or a coalition needs 138 seats for a clear majority.

+In the recent election, JSP has bagged seven seats under direct voting and it will get five more seats under the proportionate voting system.

 Political analyst Rajesh Ahiraj, who closely monitors Madhesi politics, said that corruption, communalism and provocative politics are the main factors that made these traditional Madhesi parties weaker and tarnished their image in the Terai region.